 Sheep Farm and Dye Garden

-The Sheep and Dye Garden Activity meets for 3 hours Wednesday afternoons in the fall and spring trimesters.
+The Sheep and Dye Garden Activity meets in the fall and spring trimesters.
 Students care for the sheep, including cleaning their pen each week and assisting with trimming hooves and shearing.
 Students will also wash fleeces in preparation for hand spinning and tend the dye garden.
 This includes growing plants, weeding and harvesting dye materials.
 Students will have the opportunity to dye Putney fleece and yarn with the dye plants that we grow.
 This activity provides a land use credit.

 This activity is responsible for the physical elements of the current play in production.
 We build and paint the sets and fixtures, design and install lighting and so creating the magical elements that are part of a theater production.
 The students are included in the design concept and give input toward that end.
 They also learn how to use both hand and power tools, to mix colors and paint scenery.